khumnath/fcitx5-table-lekhika/readme.md

 ### Roadmap
 ==============

-- [x] basic nepali typing
+- [x] basic nepali typing.
-- [x] create table maker script
+- [x] create table maker script.
-- [ ] make imstallable package
+- [ ] make installable package.
+- [ ] create html5 input with lekhika schemes.
-- [ ] add word prediction
+- [ ] add word prediction.
-- [ ] add more dictionary
+- [ ] add more dictionary.
-- [ ] and more to do as i experiment :smile:
+- [ ] and more to do as i experiment.:smile:

 ### problems
 ==============

- some autocorrect words may disturb typing i am still improving.
+ main branch is now fully working. i am testing with words suggestion table. some autocorrect words are disturbing typing. i am working on it.

 ### contribution
 ==============